doubleailes/rez_nushell_plugin/README.md

 # Rez Nushell Plugin

-This project is a plugin for the Rez package management system, enabling integration with [Nushell](https://www.nushell.sh/), a modern shell designed for structured data.
+This project is a plugin for the [Rez](https://github.com/AcademySoftwareFoundation/rez) package management system, enabling integration with [Nushell](https://www.nushell.sh/) , a modern shell designed for structured data.

 ## Features

-- Provides support for using Rez with Nushell.
+- Provides support for using **Rez** with **Nushell**.
-- Implements environment variable handling specific to Nushell.
+- Implements environment variable handling specific to **Nushell**.
-- Nushell comppletion support for Rez commands.
+- **Nushell** completion support for Rez commands.

+The plugin is feature-complete with **PowerShellBase**, even though it doesn't inherit from that class.

 ## Requirements

 - Python >= 3.9
 - Rez >= 3.2.1
-- Nushell installed on your system
+- Nushell >= 0.96

 ## Installation